Morsmalleo/AhMyth/README.md

 - [Setup | OS X](https://github.com/Morsmalleo/AhMyth/wiki/Setup-%7C-OS-X) (Not written yet)
 - [Setup | Windows](https://github.com/Morsmalleo/AhMyth/wiki/Setup-%7C-Windows) (Not written yet)

-# Join the AhMyth Development Team
+# Join the AhMyth Development
 If you wish to help with the development of AhMyth, then you'll need to do have experience in the following languages

 - Pure JavaScript (NodeJS)